Fitness to Practise

 Raising a concern about a student

-Depending on the nature of the concern, if you wish to raise a concern about the behaviour of another student you can raise it with Report & Support your Personal Tutor, the Wellbeing team or send an email to studentconduct@salford.ac.uk.
+Depending on the nature of the concern, if you wish to raise a concern about the behaviour of another student you can raise it with Report It your Personal Tutor, the Wellbeing team or email studentconduct@salford.ac.uk.

 The University will not normally take forward anonymous reports, unless corroborating evidence can be provided.
 The University may withhold personal information about individuals involved in a case from other parties, if, and when, it is considered appropriate and does not have a negative effect on the intention to ensure ‘natural justice’.